Cleudeir/Cleudeir/README.md

 👋 Hello!
 Welcome to my profile!

-I am a software developer passionate about creating smart and scalable solutions.
-My experience spans web, mobile, and back-end development, with a focus on quality, performance, and innovation.
+I am a software developer passionate about creating smart solutions.
+My experience spans web, mobile, and back-end development, with a focus on quality.

 💻 Technologies and Skills